run-house/runhouse/README.md

 1. Eliminate CLI and Flask/FastAPI boilerplate by allowing you to send your function or class directly to your remote infra to execute or serve, and keep them debuggable like the original code, not a subprocess.Popen or Postman/curl call.
 1. Bake-in the middleware and automation to make your app production-quality, secure, and sharable instantly.
-That means giving you out of the box, state-of-the-art auth, HTTPS, telemetry, packaging, and deployment automation, with ample flexibility to swap in your own.
+That means giving you out of the box, state-of-the-art auth, HTTPS, telemetry, packaging, developer tools and deployment automation, with ample flexibility to swap in your own.
 1. Bring the power of [Ray](https://www.ray.io/) to any app, anywhere, without having to learn Ray or manage Ray clusters, like [Next.js](https://nextjs.org/) did for React.
 OpenAI, Uber, Shopify, and many others use Ray to